Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The first step in forming a Corporation in Connecticut is selecting a name.

-The name of the Corporation has to be different from other entity names in the state of Connecticut.
-Check Available Corporation names in Connecticut.
+The corporation’s name must be different from that of other entities in the state of Connecticut.
+Check available corporation names in Connecticut.

 The name of the Corporation must include one of the following designators at the end of the business name: